 - Stability

-Below you can find more specific practical examples of non-functional requirements:
+Below you can find a more specific list of non-functional requirements examples:

 - A website should load in 2 seconds